You are here

 You should also see a doctor if you have a fever or if your skin reddens, becomes warmer, and/or becomes more sensitive, since you could have an infection.
 Most people use their hands and wrists constantly throughout the day, and as a result, pain usually does not go away unless it is properly diagnosed and treated by a wrist doctor.

 Common orthopaedic issues that can be treated with both nonsurgical and surgical treatments include:

 - Distal radius fracture

 - Scaphoid fracture

 At Vail-Summit Orthopaedics, our specialty-trained wrist doctors understand the first step towards reducing your pain and restoring you to better health is a proper diagnosis to pinpoint the specific cause of your wrist pain and the most effective treatment for your individual wrist issue.

 To consult with our orthopaedic doctors and surgeons specializing in the wrist at Vail-Summit Orthopaedics, you may request an appointment online or call one of our three locations in Edwards, Frisco, or Vail.

 Why choose Vail-Summit Orthopaedics?

-With years of experience and advanced training devoted to the orthopedic care of the wrist, our esteemed wrist specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating wrist injuries and conditions.
+With years of experience and advanced training devoted to the orthopaedic care of the wrist, our esteemed specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating injuries and conditions with and without surgery.